Aircraft of the RAF

+As the Royal Air Force (RAF) enters its second century of flying and defending the skies over Great Britain its fleet of aircraft remains diverse and eclectic.
 Since the service was formed in 1918, the RAF has operated more than 590 different types of aeroplane, helicopter and seaplane.
 Aircraft of the RAF tells the story of all of those machines and the servicemen and women who have flown them, built them, maintained them or supported their operation in both peacetime and war.

 Using a mix of archive images and contemporary photographs this 132-page special collector's magazine tells the story of the RAF from the flimsy canvas and wire biplanes the fledgling air arm inherited when it was formed through to the modern cutting edge aircraft of today.

 Such iconic aircraft as the Spitfire, Vulcan and Tornado have important stories to tell, but unusual and mostly forgotten types such as the Manchester (the ‘flop’ that would lead to the development of the famous Lancaster), the Valiant (the unsung V Bomber) and the wonderfully named Beardmore Inflexible also played a vital part in the development of British airpower.